Hypnokink

 Safety, consent & law

+No. Mainstream clinical and forensic accounts hold that hypnosis heightens suggestibility but cannot compel a person to act against deeply held values, which is why erotic hypnosis is treated as consensual fantasy rather than genuine mind control.
 The practice is legal and benign between consenting adults.
-Ethical conduct emphasises informed consent to any suggestions, pre-negotiated limits, and the well-supported principle that hypnosis cannot compel a person to act against deeply held values.
+Ethical conduct emphasises informed consent to any suggestions and pre-negotiated limits.
 Consent is the live ethical issue in the community: in 2019 Patreon banned non-consensual hypnosis content under its sexual-violence policy, and recordings designed to be used without ongoing consent have been criticised, debates the community itself takes seriously.
 Because the entire framing centres on influence and surrender, clear boundaries, honesty, and trust are essential to protect autonomy, and aftercare or debriefing helps participants return fully to an ordinary frame of mind.

 - Dominance and Submission92/100Power, Roles & ScenariosA consensual erotic dynamic in which one partner takes a dominant role and the other a submissive role, exchanging power within agreed limits.
 It is one of the most widespread elements of BDSM and of human sexual fantasy generally.92